10th Annual Graduate Conference in Political Theory

 The conference also features a keynote address from a distinguished scholar.
-Previous keynote speakers include Alan Ryan, David Estlund, Sharon Krause, Patchen Markell, Elisabeth Ellis, Jill Frank, and Bryan Garsten, and Hélène Landemore.
-We are delighted to announce that Professor Alison McQueen (Stanford University) will deliver the 2016 keynote address.
+Previous keynote speakers include Alan Ryan, David Estlund, Sharon Krause, Patchen Markell, Elisabeth Ellis, Jill Frank, and Bryan Garsten, Hélène Landemore, and Alison McQueen.
+We are delighted to announce that Corey Robin (Brooklyn College/CUNY) will deliver the 2017 keynote address.

 Conference attendance is free and open to the extended Princeton community and affiliates of neighboring institutions.
 Please see the registration page for information on how to attend.